BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

 Not all of Carmen's data is appropriate for everyone to see.
 In particular, she'd like for her phone number to be available to members of her company but not to the general public.
 This is easy enough to do on the internet: the phone number can be given out to people who access Carmen's CryptFinger from a company network but not to those who access from outside the company network.

 How to display that info is a totally different question.
-A classic data retrieval program would just issue different responses.
-Unfortunately in situations where data is authenticated and even timestamped, that becomes increasingly problem.
-Do you resign for every variation of the CryptFinger?
-Do you add a new timestamp, even if the underlying data is not expired?
-If you don't, how do you determine which data response is canonical, especially in situations where multiple responses are all subsets of the original data set, but not necessarily subsets of each other.
+A classic data retrieval program would just issue different responses in different situations.
+Unfortunately when data is authenticated and even timestamped, doing so becomes increasingly problematic.
+Do you repeatedly sign every variation of the CryptFinger?
+Do you add a new timestamp, even if the underlying data has not changed?
+If you don't, how do you determine which data response is canonical, especially in situations where multiple responses are all subsets of the original data set, but not necessarily subsets of each other?

 Fortunately, Gordian Envelope offers an answer to this: data can be elided.
-Its hash remains, so that users can see something has been removed, but authentication remains valid.
+Its hashes remain consistent, so that users can see something has been removed, and authentication remains valid.
 More notably, multiple elided trees are still obviously parallel, leaving them all canonical (but some with partial data sets).
 Multiple subsets of the same data could even be merged together!

-However, when data is elided, the underlying data can not be determined (unless it proves correlatable, either purposefully, as in one of the following examples, or accidentally, as a result of poor design).
+However, when data has been elided, the underlying data can not be determined (unless it proves correlatable, either purposefully, as in one of the following examples, or accidentally, as a result of poor design).

 Ultimately, Carmen decides that the public should only see the most minimal version of CryptFinger, containing a `cid` and a `pubkey` and nothing more:
 ```